brunormsilveira/rds-dataclassification-macie/README.md

 ![example](images/jobresults.png)

-_Note You can navigate in the findings and click in the each checkbox and see the details._
+_Note: You can navigate in the findings and click in the each checkbox and see the details._

 ## Exploring Macie Results using SQL on Amazon Athena